spt-development/spt-development.github.io/_posts/2022-04-11-spt-development-release.markdown

 ---
 TLDR; The versions 2.0.1 to 2.0.11 of spt-development-cid are identical to 2.0.0 and therefore there is no pressing need to upgrade.

-In an effort to stream line the release process of the spt-development-cid (and ultimately the other related projects) I managed to burn through 11 patch release numbers, without actually making any code changes.
-I have therefore removed all but the [2.0.11 release](https://github.com/spt-development/spt-development-cid/releases/tag/2.0.11) from Github and would also remove them from [Maven Central](https://mvnrepository.com/artifact/com.spt-development/spt-development-cid) if I were able to.
+In an effort to stream line the release process of the spt-development-cid (and ultimately the other related projects) we managed to burn through 11 patch release numbers, without actually making any code changes.
+We have therefore removed all but the [2.0.11 release](https://github.com/spt-development/spt-development-cid/releases/tag/2.0.11) from Github and would also remove them from [Maven Central](https://mvnrepository.com/artifact/com.spt-development/spt-development-cid) if we were able to.

 Just to reiterate, there is nothing wrong with versions 2.0.1 to 2.0.11 other than they contain no changes when compared to version 2.0.0.
 {: class="lead"}

 ## Automated Release

-Below is a summary of some of the problems I ran into whilst trying to automate the release process with [Travis CI](https://www.travis-ci.com) and the solutions I found.
+Below is a summary of some of the problems we ran into whilst trying to automate the release process with [Travis CI](https://www.travis-ci.com) and the solutions we found.

 ### `maven-release-plugin` requires full clone of repository

-`mvn release:prepare release:perform -B` will update the versions and kick off the Maven `deploy` phase - I already had the relevant plugins configured to deploy to sonatype with `mvn deploy -Prelease`.
+`mvn release:prepare release:perform -B` will update the versions and kick off the Maven `deploy` phase - we already had the relevant plugins configured to deploy to sonatype with `mvn deploy -Prelease`.
 Out of the box, Travis performs a shallow clone of the current branch, it was therefore necessary to switch off the default checkout and issue the clone and checkout commands manually.